cklosowski/wp-page-modified/readme.txt

 6a.
 If the Widget does not show, click the 'Screen Options' menu from the top right of the screen and check the box for 'Page Modified - Last Crawl'

 == Changelog ==

+= 1.0.4, November 13, 2017 =
+* Fix: Account for other plugins that load older versions of ChartJS.

 = 1.0.3, November 13, 2017 =
 * Fix: Fatal error would occur on older versions of PHP.